Dynamic random-access memory: RAS-only refresh

 This can be done by supplying a row address and pulsing R̅A̅S̅ low; it is not necessary to perform any C̅A̅S̅ cycles.
 An external counter is needed to iterate over the row addresses in turn.
-In some designs, the CPU handled RAM refresh, among these the Zilog Z80 is perhaps the best known example, hosting a row counter in a processor register, R, and including internal timers that would periodically poll the row at R and then increment the value in the register.
-Refreshes were interleaved with common instructions like memory reads.
-In other systems, especially home computers, refresh was often handled by the video circuitry as it often had to read from large areas of memory, and performed refreshes as part of these operations.
+In some designs, the CPU handled RAM refresh.
+The Zilog Z80 is perhaps the best known example, as it has an internal row counter R which supplies the address for a special refresh cycle generated after each instruction fetch.
+In other systems, especially home computers, refresh was handled by the video circuitry as a side effect of its periodic scan of the frame buffer.

 CAS before RAS refresh

 For convenience, the counter was quickly incorporated into the DRAM chips themselves.
 If the C̅A̅S̅ line is driven low before R̅A̅S̅ (normally an illegal operation), then the DRAM ignores the address inputs and uses an internal counter to select the row to open.
 This is known as C̅A̅S̅-before-R̅A̅S̅ (CBR) refresh.
 This became the standard form of refresh for asynchronous DRAM, and is the only form generally used with SDRAM.